-The term potential, as used with electric current, indicates a difference in voltage; and since electricity flows from higher voltage to lower voltage, a person whose body connects those two points will become the path for the current to flow.
+The term potential, as used with electric current, indicates a difference in voltage, and since electricity flows from higher voltage to lower voltage, a person whose body connects those two points will become the path for the current to flow.

-A step potential can seriously injure or kill someone who is walking toward or away from the point where an energized wire makes contact with the ground.
+A step potential can injure or kill someone walking toward or away from the point where an energized wire makes contact with the ground.
 As the electricity flows through the soil, which has resistance, the voltage dissipates the further it goes.
 By striding across the affected area, an emergency responder could have each foot in different voltage zones, and a fatal charge could travel up one leg and down the other to the area of the lesser voltage.